nanocubeai/nanocube/README.md

 > ```

 ### Lightning fast - really?
 For aggregated point queries NanoCube are up to 100x or even 1,000x times faster than Pandas.
+When proper sorting is applied to your DataFrame, the performance might improve even further.

-For this special purpose, NanoCube is even faster than other DataFrame oriented libraries, like Spark, Polars, Modin, Dask or Vaex.
+For the special purpose of aggregative point queries, NanoCube is even by factors faster than other DataFrame oriented libraries, like Spark, Polars, Modin, Dask or Vaex.
 If such libraries are a drop-in replacements for Pandas, then you should be able to accelerate them with NanoCube too.
 Try it and let me know.

-NanoCube is beneficial only if multiple point queries (> 10) need to be executed, as the initialization time for the NanoCube needs to be taken into consideration.
+NanoCube is beneficial only if some point queries (> 5) need to be executed, as the initialization time for the NanoCube needs to be taken into consideration.
 The more point query you run, the more you benefit from NanoCube.